Sphinkie/Geometrik/README.md

 # Geometrik

-Geometric libraries for Ogre3D Engine, for creating dynamically various spheric meshes.
+Geometric libraries for Ogre3D Engine, for easily and dynamically creating various spheric meshes.

+ADPI description is provided in the [github pages](Sphinkie.github.io/Geometrik).

 ## Samples